hephaestia-ai/data-team-as-a-service/README.md

-# Data Team as a Service
+# Data Team as a Service (Taster)

-Welcome to the Earlywine-Data-Co/data-team-as-a-service repository!
+Welcome to the Earlywine-Data-Co/data-team-as-a-service *taster* repository!

+Yep - you guessed it.
+There's more to come.
+While the Grapes are fermenting, we thought we'd leave the open source community with a few things to focus on.

+1. data generation and metadata enrichment is not that hard with the right question
+2. code commenting can be automated, for everything.

+Where this is going...

 Project Overview: Data Team As A Service (DTAAS)